doingweb/git-your-best-friend-ever/slides/where-do-commits-go-2.md

 ## Where do commits go?

-We can see commits with `git log`:
+We can see the list of commits with `git log`:

 ```
 $ git log --oneline